luis-trezlabs/operator-k8s-js/Readme.md

 # K8S Typescript based operator

-## To-do
-- Complete kubernetes resources for the operator deployment.

-- Cron format schedule spec input for specifying time interval.

-- Validation when there is more than one crd created.

-- Checking node-cron library performance.

-- Organize typescript

-- Dockerfile

-- Create final helm chart to deliver to the client

 # Steps to build the project
 ```bash
   # Clone the project to your local machine